andrewcanafe/project-sixth-sense/README.md

 Chefmoji is a synchronized multiplayer web-based game where pairs of players collaborate to serve plated meals.
 After logging in, users can either create a new game or join an existing one.
 In games, players navigate a 2D map comprised entirely of emoji, follow recipes to cook various emoji dishes, and rack up points with each successfully completed meal.

-Chefmoji is an application develeped by Team Sixth Sense.
+Chefmoji is an application developed by Team Sixth Sense.

 ### To Build